Samsung Galaxy A37 vs A36: Expected differences

 Same design, but thinner

-The Galaxy A36 marked a clear step forward in build quality.
-It was the first in the series to use Gorilla Glass Victus Plus on both the front and back, which is impressive for a phone starting at $399.
+The Galaxy A36 represented a noticeable step forward in build quality.
+It was the first model in the series to use Gorilla Glass Victus Plus on both the front and back, which is impressive for a phone that starts at $399.

-Unlike the Galaxy A5x models, the A36 still used a plastic frame instead of aluminum.
-Even so, the design was slimmer and cleaner, and the phone was lighter than the Galaxy A35.
+Unlike Samsung’s Galaxy A5x models, the A36 still relied on a plastic frame instead of aluminum.
+Even so, the design felt slimmer and cleaner than before, and the phone was lighter than the Galaxy A35.

-Samsung also kept the Key Island design, the raised area for the volume and power buttons, which has become a recognizable A-series detail.
-Color options were fairly muted, but the overall hardware felt more premium than before.
+Samsung also kept the Key Island design, the raised section housing the volume and power buttons that has become a recognizable A-series trait.
+While the color options were fairly muted, the overall hardware felt more premium than earlier generations.

-The Galaxy A37 is expected to continue with a plastic frame, Gorilla Glass Victus Plus on both sides, and the same IP67 water resistance.
-It should be slightly thinner and lighter than the A36, but any changes are likely to be subtle rather than a full redesign.
+The Galaxy A37 is expected to follow the same formula.
+It should keep the plastic frame, Gorilla Glass Victus Plus on both sides, and IP67 water resistance, while becoming slightly thinner and lighter.
+Any changes here are likely to be evolutionary rather than a full redesign.

 *rumored/expected